yonaskolb/XcodeGen/Docs/ProjectSpec.md

 - `macOS`
 - `macCatalyst`

-Note that the definition of supported platforms will skip the `Multi Platform targets` generation.
+Note that the definition of supported platforms can be applied to every type of bundle making everything more easy to manage (app targets, unit tests, UI tests etc).

 ```yaml
 targets: